Stanley Alexander de Smith: Biography

-De Smith was born in London and educated at Southend High School and St Catharine's College, Cambridge (BA 1942, MA 1946); he received his doctorate from the University of London in 1959.
+De Smith was born in London and educated at Southend High School and St Catharine's College, Cambridge (BA 1942, MA 1946); in 1958, he submitted a thesis titled Judicial review of administrative action: a study in case law and received his doctorate from the University of London in 1959.
 After distinguished war service with the Royal Artillery—during which he was mentioned in despatches and awarded the Order of Leopold II and the Croix de Guerre (1940) with palms—he taught from 1946 at the London School of Economics, University of London, successively as Assistant Lecturer, Lecturer, Reader and (from 1959 to 1970) as Professor of Public Law.
 He taught LLM courses on "Constitutional Laws of the Commonwealth I" (focusing on Canada, Australia and either India or Pakistan) and, from 1957, "a second course on constitutional laws of the Commonwealth, with a syllabus excluding those countries already covered by the established course and devoting special attention to the constitutions of Ghana, the Federation of Malaya, the Federation and Regions of Nigeria, the Federation of the West Indies, the Federation of Rhodesia and Nyasaland, Singapore, Uganda and Kenya".
 In 1954 he accompanied Sir Keith Hancock, acting as secretary to the Namirembe Conference in Uganda.